vince-scarpa/responsibleAPI/README.md

 Responsible API is a secure PHP RESTfull application that allows easy HTTP requests from\
 internal or external requests fused by Json Web Tokens (JWT).\
 [ResponsibleSDK](https://github.com/vince-scarpa/responsibleSDK "ResponsibleAPI software development kit") is recommended to connect to the ResponsibleAPI\

+### Development
+Version 1.2\
+This repo is still in development, if you would like to be a contributor ping me a request.

 Features include:
 1. **JWT**
     - to sign each request